Welcome to US City Traveler! I’m Taylor, and I’m so grateful that you’re here.

-It is quite a pleasure for me to welcome you to my home on the web, which was launched on July 4, 2010.
-Me and my team of over a dozen other meticulously selected travel writers are hard at work to provide you with the best and most useful American travel site ever created.
-US City Traveler has gotten over a quarter of a million YouTube views, nearly 30,000 Twitter followers and 10,000 loyal Facebook fans.
-I was recently featured on Nooga and The University Echo, and I have an upcoming TV appearance on NBC’s WRCB TV.
-I have worked with some of the largest media companies in the world: National Geographic, The New York Times, Lonely Planet, Gadling, The New York Times, Fodors, The Washington Post, Conde Nast, CNN, The Chicago Tribune, and The Travel Channel.
+Me and my team of over a dozen other meticulously selected travel writers from all across these great states are hard at work to provide you with the best and most useful American travel site ever created.
+US City Traveler has gotten over half a million podcast downloads, over 350,000 YouTube views, 70,000 Twitter followers, and 10,000 loyal Facebook fans.
+I’m the author of City Smart: The Travel Savings Handbook and I’ve been featured everywhere from Talk Radio to NBC.
+I’ve worked with and been tweeted about by celebrities like chef Emeril Lagasse and American Idol winners, along with some of the largest media companies in the world, including National Geographic, The New York Times, Lonely Planet, The New York Times, Fodors, The Washington Post, Conde Nast, The Chicago Tribune, CNN, and The Travel Channel.

-I’ve always taken a deep interest in travel, making it a priority to take every chance I get to see as much of the world as possible and looking back, I smile with joy since it was one of my best decisions I’ve ever made.
+I’ve always taken a deep interest in travel, making it a priority to take every chance I get to see as much of the world as possible.
 I have always fantasized about constructing my very own tourist attraction, which comes in great relation to my fascination with the tourism industry.
-As cities continue to become larger and more powerful and as attractions continue to replicate and expand, it becomes more and more crucial that passion and the desire for innovation be implemented.
-I have also been fortunate enough to have the opportunity to meet and get to know a lot of great people in my travels and a day does not pass that I don’t try to help encourage and enlighten others to break away from the cliche guidebooks and set out on the journey of a life time.
+As cities continue to become larger and more powerful and as attractions continue to replicate and expand, it becomes increasingly crucial that passion and the desire for innovation be implemented.
+I have also been fortunate enough to have the opportunity to meet and get to know a lot of great people, including many well known celebrities, in my travels, and a day does not pass that I don’t try to help encourage and enlighten others to break away from the cliché guidebooks and set out on a journey tailored specifically for them.

 The Best of US City Traveler